-An amoxicillin rash can involve either papules or hives.
-It usually disappears after stopping treatment, but some home remedies can help soothe it.
-Anyone with an amoxicillin rash should seek medical advice at once, as some reactions can become life threatening.
+An amoxicillin rash can involve papules or hives.
+It usually clears after stopping amoxicillin.
+Meanwhile, some home remedies can help soothe it.
+Anyone with an amoxicillin rash needs prompt medical advice, as some reactions can become life threatening.

 Amoxicillin is an antibiotic used to treat bacterial infections.
 Amoxicillin comes from penicillin, which is known to cause allergic reactions in some people.

 The drug comes in many different forms, including capsules, tablets, and liquid.
 One of the common side effects of amoxicillin is a skin rash.

 An amoxicillin rash can be mild or severe, depending on how sensitive the individual is to the medication.